Lola Eniola-Adefeso: Scientific impact

 Eniola-Adefeso in NIGMS Findings Magazine, 2009.

 After completing her graduate studies, Eniola-Adefeso worked in the Baylor College of Medicine as a National Institutes of Health postdoctoral fellow.
 Eniola-Adefeso joined University of Michigan in 2006.
 In 2013, she was named a Miller Faculty Scholar at the University of Michigan and now also serves as the associate dean for graduate and professional education in the college of engineering.
 She is interested in the interactions between blood leukocytes and endothelial cells in vessel lumen lining, and how they change during inflammation response.
 After losing her father to heart disease, Eniola-Adefeso began to research new treatments for it.

-Eniola-Adefeso's research has focused on leveraging hemodynamics to design novel, vascular-targeted particle therapies.
-Repeatedly challenging the status quo, she has published a multitude of game-changing "firsts" in the field.
+Eniola-Adefeso's research has focused on leveraging hemodynamics to design vascular-targeted particle therapies.
+Challenging the status quo, she has published a multitude of "firsts" in the field.
 Publications from her lab were the first to demonstrate that nanoparticles' size, shape, and density – acting as "vascular-targeting drug carriers (VTCs)"- matter in their ability to reach and bind the blood vessel wall.
-This bold body of work has been instrumental in "redefining the problem" of advancing the development of novel controlled delivery solutions to vascular diseases and is catalyzing novel solutions.
+This bold body of work has been instrumental in "redefining the problem" of advancing the development of controlled delivery solutions to vascular diseases and is catalyzing novel solutions.
 Her lab's systematic use of ex vivo models of human microvessels and blood flows, followed closely with in vivo assays in mice, sensitized the biomedical engineering field to recognizing "blood as a tissue" with distinct features across species.